tripplyons/mega-ace-hackathon/README.md

 #### Compile the smart contract

-This step requires your localnet node to be running.
-If you are using algokit, you can start it with:
+This step requires your algokit localnet node to be running:

 ```sh
 algokit localnet start